Millions of Americans Need Payday Loans; New CFPB Rules Would Prevent That

 The Consumer Financial Protection Bureau finally issued regulations that affect the payday lending industry.
 The new rules would require lenders to ensure that borrowers have the ability to repay their loans and limit how many times electronic debits could be presented at banks.
 Presenting electronic checks multiple times for payment escalates bank service charges, but it’s a common practice of creditors that want to get the money that’s owed to them.
 Payday lenders have been criticized for making too many attempts to get their money, which causes banking fees to escalate.
 These rules are aimed at payday lenders, auto title loan companies, deposit-advance lending and other installment lenders who charge high interest rates according to a statement released by ConsumerFinance.gov.

 Thousands of politicians and political opponents have united in their criticism of the CFPB and the new regulations that could put up to 84 percent of payday lenders out of business.
-Although getting trapped in cycles of debt is a common problem, the risks apply to every person who struggles from paycheck-to-paycheck to pay credit card bills, mortgages and auto payments.
+Although getting trapped in cycles of debt is a common problem, the risks get started to every person who struggles from paycheck-to-paycheck to pay credit card bills, mortgages and auto payments.
 What the CFPB is really saying to struggling families is that they’re not smart enough to handle their money, so the government is going to prevent people from making their own choices.
 The CFPB has already drawn criticism for operating beyond what legislators intended when passing Dodd-Frank.
 There’s strong evidence to believe that the CFPB will next pursue credit card debt with the same vigor as payday loans as shown by the 1,300-page document the bureau produced of proposed changes.

 Congress is already addressing one of the CFPB’s excesses–the agency’s decision to publish consumer complaints without verifying those complaints–according to a report from Housingwire.com.
 The proposed law would require verifying data and publishing it only in aggregated form so that confidential financial information couldn’t be deduced from accounts published on the Consumer Complaint Database.